Creating a Plasma Theme Quickstart

 theme is the base Breeze

-file and inherits everything else from the default
+file and a pair of metadata files and inherit everything else from the default/

-Each SVG file may have several elements (e.g. objects with element id =
+Each SVG file may have several elements (objects with element ID = left

 Hint

-Check to make sure that the element id for each new element is correctly set.
+Make sure that the element ID for each new element is correctly set.

 Hint